 Andrew Molera State Park is one of the first parks you will see when heading south into Big Sur from Monterey.
-While it does not have a lot of the stark coastline beauty that some of the other parks have, it is still a great place to get out and do a short hike to the beach, especially since this beach is often less busy than some of the other parks in the area.
-Here is all the information on the beach trail.
+While it doesn’t have the stark coastline beauty that some of the other parks have, it is still a great place to get out and do a short hike to the beach, especially since this beach is often less busy than some of the other beaches in the area.
+Here is all the information on the Beach Trail.

 - 2 miles round trip

 - Seasonal footbridge so you have to get your feet wet when it’s not there

 - This information is from my visit in 2018